Bocchi the Rock!: Kessoku Band

 The drummer and leader of Kessoku Band.
-Her older sister, Seika, runs a live house where they often play.
-Nijika looks up to Seika, since they lost their mother at a young age and their father disappeared.
-She's very kind, cheerful, friendly, and outgoing, and she is the one holding the group together and helping Bocchi with her social anxiety the most.
+Her older sister, Seika, runs the live house where they often play.
+She is kind, cheerful, friendly, and outgoing.
+She always works to keep the group together and helps Bocchi with her social anxiety the most.
+Nijika looks up to Seika, since they lost their mother at a young age and their father is rarely at home.
+Her dream is for Kessoku Band to succeed on behalf of her sister who quit her band, so that her sister's live house becomes more famous.
 Her surname comes from Kiyoshi Ijichi.
 She plays a Vintage Red Tama Imperialstar drum kit.